GabrielDCelery/personal-notes/01_project/memory-palace-normandy/cockpit-joker.md

 **TLS** = transmitting IFF codes once the bay is claimed.
 Security clearance before docking is authorised.
 You are who you say you are, the channel is encrypted.

+**The cost:** claiming the bay is one round trip.
+Transmitting IFF codes is another.
+TLS 1.3 adds one RTT on top of TCP.
+TLS 1.2 adds two.
+Before a single byte of mission data moves, you've paid 2–3 full round trips of pure handshake.
+Cross-ocean, that's 300–900 ms before anything happens.
+Nothing Joker can do about the distance.
+He can avoid doing it more than once.

+**TLS session resumption** — after the first full IFF exchange, the ship holds a session ticket: a pre-cleared transponder code.
+Next time Joker opens a channel to the same destination, he presents the ticket and most of the verification is skipped — one round trip instead of two or three.
+Like DNS, the ticket expires.
+But while it's valid, you don't repeat the full clearance process.
+This is the second caching win alongside keep-alive: keep-alive means you don't re-claim the bay, session resumption means you don't re-run the full IFF exchange if you do.

 **Keep-alive** — once Joker has a bay, he holds it.
 He does not release it after every visit and re-claim it next time.
 The bay stays reserved so he can go straight back to Omega without a new handshake.

 **No pool at all** = Joker releases his bay after every landing and re-claims it next time.
 New handshake, new IFF exchange, every single visit.
 5–20 ms overhead each time, for nothing.